 It is interesting to note that a recently released study from IMS Research says the global market for electronic security equipment aimed at city surveillance applications will more than double in size from 2012 to 2017, as metropolitan areas adopt mobile technology to deal with threats more efficiently

 IMS is predicting that revenue worldwide for electronic security equipment in city security will expand at a compound annual growth rate of 17.8 percent from 2012 to 2017.
 By 2017, wireless infrastructure and CCTV and video surveillance equipment will amount to just over $3.2 billion, up from $1.4 billion in 2012.

-With mounting pressure to protect employees, visitors and assets, urban business districts, healthcare facilities, schools and universities, and transit operators must collaborate to optimize available funding and integrated technology solutions.
-Surveillance is a key tool for police departments and municipal leaders to help reduce crime and prepare for emergency response scenarios.
+With the mounting pressure to protect employees, visitors and assets, urban business districts, healthcare facilities, schools and universities, and transit operators must collaborate to optimize available funding and integrated technology solutions.
+City surveillance is a key tool for police departments and municipal leaders to help reduce crime and prepare for emergency response scenarios.

 “I think CCTV now is bigger than just video,” says Lt.
 Samuel Hood III, a 17-year veteran of the Baltimore Police Department and the current director of law enforcement operations for its CitiWatch program.
 “We see it across all disciplines: video is tangible — it’s what everybody can put their hands on; but, you see the true interoperability where it reduces cost and you have better proficiency for public safety.”
 Lt.
 Hood and his group are also this year’s Secured Cities hosts.

-You can see the complete program of more than 55 concurrent educational sessions, as well as register and take advantage of early-bird pricing on the Secured Cities Conference website at www.securedcities.com.
+You can see the complete program of more than 55 concurrent sessions, as well as register and take advantage of early-bird pricing, on the Secured Cities Conference website at www.securedcities.com.